FaresRA-Coco/react-web-app-/README.md

 ✨ About This Project
 This portfolio reflects who I am: analytical, creative, and committed to building meaningful digital experiences.
-It highlights my professional background, technical expertise, and the projects that shaped my growth in data analytics, business intelligence, and cloud technologies.
+It highlights my professional background, technical expertise, and the projects that shaped my growth in:

+Data Analytics

+Business Intelligence

+Cloud Technologies

 The website is fully responsive, lightweight, and optimized for a smooth user experience across all devices.